Updated: Jul 11, 2022

-The stored energy is a group of atoms or molecules such as oxygen, air, food, virus, etc. The stored energy has its shape and structure, and because these energy forms are lifeless, we commonly refer to it as " the matter."
+The stored energy is a group of atoms or molecules such as oxygen, air, food, virus, etc. The stored energy has its shape and structure, and because these energy forms are lifeless, we commonly refer to them as " the matter."
 The matter is lifeless but has energy stored between the atoms, and some of the matters, typically known as organic matters, may interact with our body's energy system.

 Life energy is a group of interactive energy systems that supports living beings throughout their entire lives.
 As a form of stored energy, DNA guides living beings through their life development, before and after their birth.
 Life energy constantly exchanges and balance itself in organ, tissue, and cell levels.
 In addition, an individual's life energy is continuously influenced and seeking balance with external energy.